lakshya-git-hub/speech-to-text-app/README.md

 ## Deployment Steps

 ### Deploy Backend (Render, Heroku, etc.)
-1. Push your server code to a GitHub repository.
+1. Push your backend code to a GitHub repository.
 2. Create a new web service on Render/Heroku.
 3. Set environment variables (`MONGO_URI`, `PORT`).
 4. Deploy and note the backend URL (e.g., `https://your-backend.onrender.com`).

 ### Deploy Frontend (Netlify, Vercel, etc.)
-1. Push your client code to a GitHub repository.
+1. Push your frontend code to a GitHub repository.
 2. Create a new site on Netlify/Vercel.
-3. Set the build command to `npm run build` and the publish directory to `dist`.
+3. Set the build command to `npm run build` and the publish directory to `dist` in the `frontend` directory.
-4. In your frontend, set the API base URL to your deployed backend (see `App.jsx`).
+4. In your frontend, set the API base URL to your deployed backend (see `frontend/src/App.jsx`).
 5. Deploy and test the app.

 ## License